 Q: Do I need a spotlight?

-A: Yes, either a rechargeable hand-held or scope-mounted light will work.
+A: Yes, rechargeable scope-mounted light is recommended.
 You will need to be able to see at least to 50 yards at night, preferably out to 100 yards is better.
 Night vision scopes work well also but they are very expensive.
-We do rent the green lens handheld spotlights for $20 per 2 ½ day hunt and the green lens scope-mounted light for $50, with a $100.00 deposit..
-Please let us know prior to your arrival that you want to rent a spotlight or scope-mounted light.
+We do rent the green lens scope mounted spotlights for $50 for entire length of stay.

 Q: What gun should I use?